-Dr. Reggie Kidd Reggie Kidd is Professor of New Testament and Dean of the Chapel at Reformed Theological Seminary in Orlando, Florida.
+Reggie Kidd is Professor Emeritus of New Testament at Reformed Theological Seminary in Orlando, Florida, and Acting Dean of the Cathedral Church of St. Luke.
 He holds an M.A.R. and an M.Div. from Westminister Theological Seminary and a Ph.D. from Duke University.
 His writings include Wealth and Beneficence in the Pastoral Epistles, the notes on Ephesians and Colossians for the New Geneva Study Bible, and the recently published With One Voice: Discovering Christ's Song in our Worship.
 In January 2009, Dr. Kidd was tapped to become a new columnist and member of the editorial board and conference staff for Worship Leader Magazine contributing a regular column entitled "One Voice."